 High Availability and Continuous Operation with NetApp

-The owner of enterprise applications must ensure continuous operation through high availability.
+The owner of enterprise applications must ensure continuous operation through high application availability.

 The framework has to be created for secondary and tertiary backup sites: a key part of this is orchestrating a solution for data redundancy.